Salher

-Salher is a place located near Waghamba in Satana tehsil in Nashik district of Maharashtra, India.The old name of Salher was Gavalgarh, which was based on the name of the local Bhil king named Gaval Bhil, he was the discoverer of this place.
+Salher is a place located near Salher Village in Satana tehsil in Nashik district of Maharashtra, India.
+The old name of Salher was Gavalgarh.
 It is the site of the highest fort in the Sahyadri mountains and the second highest peak at 1567 m after Kalsubai in Maharashtra and 32nd highest peak in Western Ghats.
-This was one of the celebrated forts of the Maratha Empire.
+This was a fort of the Maratha Empire.
 The money acquired after raiding Surat was brought to this fort first on its way to the Maratha capital forts.

 History

-According to a legend, Parashurama did his Tapascharya at Salher Fort.
-After winning the earth and giving it as donation, he made land for himself to live in, by pushing the sea back with his arrows, right from this place.
-The twin fort Salota (4986 feet) is very near to Salher.